Why Is Starbucks So Popular?

 In 2016, Starbucks also donated 100% of its remaining food to feed the hungry.
 Starbucks partnered with Feeding America to donate unsold dishes, such as sandwiches and salads, all because their baristas encouraged the company to do so.

-21. Freshly brewed coffee
+21. Freshly Brewed Coffee

 They also follow an established regimen for iced coffee, iced tea, and pastries to ensure that everything is served fresh.